EXTOD Healthcare Professionals South Conference

 Past attendee feedback

 EXTOD National Conference has taken place since 2017, providing attendees with knowledge, inspiration, and a practical understanding of how to support their Type 1 patients to undertake safe and effective exercise.
-Over 1,200 people have benefited from this unique education to-date, and here are just a few quotes from their experience at the 2023 conference held in Oxford:
+Over 1,200 people have benefited from this unique education to-date, and here are just a few quotes from their experience at the 2023 and 2024 conferences held in Oxford and Bristol:

 quote icon